mindriddler/Filserver-Slutuppgift-Pgrm-i-Pyth/README.md

 ##### As a client you can run the following commands;
 ```
 - files      | Show you all available files on the server
 - file_size  | Show you file size of a specified file
 - remove     | Removes a specified file
 - upload     | Upload a speficied file to the server
 - download   | Download specified file to your download location
 - dl_local   | Update your download location
 - dc         | Disconnect from server
+- s_close    | Turns off the server
 ```
 ## How to run tests